ssedinnn/IT-Home-Lab/README.md

 # IT Home Lab

-A collection of hands-on IT home lab projects focused on Windows Server, Active Directory, Group Policy, networking, security, and IT troubleshooting.
+A collection of hands-on IT home lab projects focused on Windows Server, Active Directory, Group Policy, networking, security, PowerShell, and IT troubleshooting.

 This repository documents my continued development of practical IT support and system administration skills through a virtualized Windows domain environment.